SecretFoundation/SNIPs/SNIP-721.md

 Unless otherwise specified, all message & query responses will be JSON encoded in the `data` field of the Cosmos response, rather than in the `logs`.
 This is meant to reduce the potential for data-leakage through side-channel attacks.
 In addition, since all keys will be encrypted, it is not possible to use the `log` events for event triggering.

 ### Success status
-Some of the messages detailed in this document contain a `"status"` field.
-This field must hold one of two values: `"success"` or `"failure"`.
+Some of the messages detailed in this document contain a `status` field.
+This field must hold one of two values: "success" or "failure".

-While errors during execution of contract functions should usually result in a proper and detailed error response, The `"failure"` status is reserved for cases where a contract might choose to obfuscate the exact cause of failure, or otherwise indicate that while nothing failed to happen, the operation itself could not be completed for some valid reason.
+While errors during execution of contract functions should usually result in a proper and detailed error response, The "failure" status is reserved for cases where a contract might choose to obfuscate the exact cause of failure, or otherwise indicate that while nothing failed to happen, the operation itself could not be completed for some valid reason.

 # Base